sucharush/ODE-solvers/README.md

 - **Adams-Bashforth (AB)**: Explict multistep solver with configurable order and initialization method (e.g., RK4, Forward Euler).
 - **Backward Euler (BE)**: Implicit single-step solver with optional tolerance and iteration settings.

-The default implementation solves the model problem $ y^{'} = -0.3y$ using a 4th-order Runge-Kutta method.
+The default implementation solves the model problem $y^{'} = -0.3y$ using a 4th-order Runge-Kutta method.
 The project is modular, allowing customization of solvers, models, and configurations.

 The main structure of the project is as follows:
 ```
     pcsc-project/